YourSavor/foodhub/README.md

-# CMSC 127 Food Hub
+# YourSavor : CMSC 127 Food Hub

+## Developers
+- Axel Balitaan
+- Adrian Carl Cutines
+- Franz Christian Morelos

 ## Description
-A FastAPI application with a PostgreSQL database backend.
+A FastAPI application with a PostgreSQL database backend designed for a food review recording system.
+Users can add their own establishments and food items, and review both establishments and individual food items.

 ## Installation

-### Step 1: Clone the repo
+#### Step 1: Clone the repo
 Clone this repository to your local machine using the following command:

 ```bash
 git clone https://<insert your github code>github.com/YourSavor/foodhub.git
 ```

-### Step 2: Create virtual environment and install dependencies
+#### Step 2: Create virtual environment and install dependencies
 Navigate to the project directory and create a virtual environment.
 Then, activate the virtual environment and install the required dependencies using the following commands:

 ```bash